benjystanton/benjystanton.github.io/src/posts/2022-09-16-weeknotes-series-06-episode-11.md

 - Weeknotes
 - Made Tech
 excerpt: "My first sprint, user research with people with access needs, and exclusion mapping."
+image: "benjy-arcade.jpeg"
+image-alt: "Me in a dark room, tinged in blue light, playing an 80s style missile command arcade machine.
+I’m turning round to look at the camera.
+Wearing a cut off black denim jacket and a baseball cap."
 ---

 ## First sprint